 Hmmm...after having this shade on my toes for the last five days, I'm still on the fence as to whether I like this or not.
 Elankat's shade description of "very dark rose red with slight brown tones" is exactly as I would describe it and it's not that it is an unattractive shade, but it's certainly not wowing me.
 I think it might be the satiny bordering on dull finish.
 Even topped with my favorite super shiny top coat it lacked the luster I expect with most OPI polishes.
 The polish did fare better with me as far as wear goes – not a chip or flake in sight and I do love that OPI used the new wider brush with this polish but all in all, I'm not hugely impressed.
 Red-Y to Help was created to benefit the Red Cross and I believe is/was available at most beauty stores.

-The color is a very dark rose red with slight brown tones.
+Red-Y to Help is OPI's new polish that was created as a benefit for the Red Cross.
+One dollar from every bottle purchased is donated to the Red Cross.
+The bottle features OPI's new brush design that was introduced with their Designer Series.
+The brush is flatter and wider.
+If you have small nailbeds, it can be a challenge, but overall I think it provides a nicer application.
+The brush flattens nice and wide on the nail, allowing you to do a perfect "3 stroke" nail with ease.
+I have heard that OPI will eventually have this brush design on all their polishes.The color is a very dark rose red with slight brown tones.
 The finish is very similar to OPI Soho Nice to See You, Paint Your Toron-toes Rose, or Mother Road Rose.
 It's shimmery and highly metallic.
 Although some would say this color is a vampy shade, I think it falls just short of being dark enough to be vampy.
 It's a nicely sophisticated shade that will do particularly well for the transition into fall.
 It's about as dark as Essie Brilliant Ball Gown or OPI Cabernet for the Lady, but with a distinctly rose tone (vs. BBG's red or CftL's purple tones).
 A nice shade.
 I probably won't keep this one because I didn't really feel like it popped on my cool-tone PPP fingers.
 It was nice, but I have a lot of polish and there are just others that I'd rather wear.
 OPI is problematic for me and some shades do not wear well at all on me.
 This was one of them.
 I had distinct tip wear after 12 hours.
 If OPI wears well for you, this shouldn't be an issue.
 But given the performance, I will probably swap this one away instead of giving it another try.